 This is a fairly important step in your letter.
 It’s important you maintain the contacts you’ve formed in this professional stage of life.
 Express your intention of keeping in touch and probably ask them to connect with you on LinkedIn.
 Make sure you include all your contact details in the signature below.
 You can also express interest in working with the company in the future, but be careful to not sound too pushy about it.

 It’s important you send out separate letters to your higher-ups, colleagues and friends.
 Personalisation will make the letters even more valuable.
-Although the main matter would be the same for everybody, you can include some personal humour, inside jokes, or even personal experiences when you separate out the letters.
+Although the main matter would be the same for everybody, you can include some personal humor, inside jokes, or even personal experiences when you separate out the letters.
 Some shared moments also when expressed, might bring a smile on the recipient’s face.

 Lastly, don’t forget to proofread the thank you letter and check twice if the right address of the recipient has been added.
 And then you’re good to go!